mikesamuel/proposal-hostensurecancompilestrings-passthru/README.md

 Being able to adjust the code that runs provides the maximum flexibility when dealing with a thorny legacy module that might otherwise prevent the entire application from running with XSS protections enabled.

+To enable that, this proposal adjusts `eval` and `new Function` to expect return values from the host callout and to use those in place of the inputs.

 ## Possible spec language